Proof (1991 film): Plot

 One day Martin encounters Andy, and is pleased with the depth and detail with which Andy describes his photos.
 The two fast become close friends, and Martin soon comes to trust him implicitly.
 The jealous Celia is threatened by Andy's increasing presence in Martin's life.
 She seduces Andy, and Martin catches the two in the act, before Andy reluctantly lies to him about it.
 Celia recognizes this opportunity to foil Martin yet again, and sets up a series of events leading Martin to discover Andy's dishonesty.
 Martin is devastated and plunged into a deep despair, and breaks off his friendship with Andy.
-Later on, Andy confronts him, and tries to convince him that everyone has flaws, and shouldn't be judged on such simple terms.
+Later on, Andy confronts him, and tries to convince him that everyone has flaws, and should not be judged on such simple terms.
 "People lie," he tells Martin, "but not all the time.
 And that's the point."
-Martin doesn't respond, but is swayed by Andy's impassioned words.
+Martin does not respond, but is swayed by Andy's impassioned words.
 Near the story's conclusion, Martin decides to fire Celia, but acknowledges his own role in purposely antagonizing her in their love-hate relationship.
 Despite his openness she is extremely angry that her efforts have gone to waste, and when asked to return her key to Martin's house, she throws it in a sink full of water.

 Finally, Martin asks Andy to describe one last photo for him, one he has kept locked away for years.
 Martin had previously told Andy that this was the first and most important photo he had ever taken.
 It is a photo of the garden from Martin's childhood, taken moments after his mother described it on that fateful day.
 However, Andy's detailed description includes the iconic man raking leaves Martin's mother told him about, that he had rejected for all these years.
 This revelation provides Martin with his proof and emotional release.